bnjmnhssnn/NgramSearch/README.md

 NgramSearch
 ===========

 NgramSearch is a reasonably fast fuzzy search implementation based on [ngrams].
 It is built with pure PHP and it's REST Api is inspired by Elasticsearch.
+There is also a [demo frontend] with 15000 indexed products (currently in german).

 ![PHP Composer](https://github.com/bnjmnhssnn/NgramSearch/workflows/PHP%20Composer/badge.svg)
 [![bnjmnhssnn](https://circleci.com/gh/bnjmnhssnn/NgramSearch.svg?style=shield)](https://circleci.com/gh/bnjmnhssnn/NgramSearch)